 - Knowing your strengths and areas that need more attention

-- Seamless communications to let nothing slip through the cracks
+- Seamless communications to let nothing slip through the cracks and manage costs effectively

 - A clear roadmap to keep all project managers on the same page